Appointment Letter and Type

 For those in the academic ranks of assistant professor, instructor, senior assistant librarian, or assistant librarian:

-Continuing appointment is granted [after a positive tenure review and] after completion of seven years of [full-time] service.
-Further employment beyond the seventh year must be as continuing appointment.
+Continuing appointment is granted [after a positive tenure review and] after completion of seven years of [full-time] service, of which the last three consecutive years have been in a position of academic rank at that college as assistant professor, instructor, senior assistant librarian, or assistant librarian.
+Further employment beyond the seventh year must be as a continuing appointment.

 For those in the academic ranks of professor, associate professor, librarian, or associate librarian:

-Continuing appointment is granted [after a positive tenure review and] after completion of three years of [full-time] service.
-Further employment beyond the third year must be as continuing appointment.
+Continuing appointment is granted [after a positive tenure review and] after completion of three consecutive years of [full-time] service.
+Further employment beyond the third year must be as a continuing appointment.
+(Continuing appointment in these ranks may be given by the Chancellor on initial appointment or thereafter.)

 For updates or comments on the contents of this page…